NORTHERN RAIL TRAIL:

 Northern Rail Trail:

 Prior to 1888 when Westinghouse developed a reliable air brake, stopping a train or a rolling car was very primitive.
 Iron wheels, located atop cars, were connected to a manual braking system by a long metal rod.
 The brakemen, usually two to a train, would ride on top of the car.
-On a whistle signal from the engineer, the brakemen, one at the front of the train and one at the rear of the train, would begin turning the iron wheels to engage the brakes.
-When one car was completed, the brakeman would jump the thirty inches or so to the next car and repeat the operation to apply the brakes on that car.
-The brakemen would work towards each other until all cars had their brakes applied.
-In good weather, the brakemen enjoyed riding on top of the cars and viewing the scenery.
-However, they had to ride up there in all kinds of weather - in rain, sleet, snow and ice, as well as good weather.
-Jumping from one car to the next at night or in freezing weather could be very dangerous, not to mention the fact that the cars were rocking from side to side.
-Today, a train brakeman assists the conductor by throwing switches, hooking the train cars together and ensuring the safety of the train, passengers, and freight.
+On a Whistle signal from the engineer, the brakemen, one at the front of the train and one at the rear of the train, would begin turning the iron wheels to engage the brakes.
+The Brakeman Warning Pole consists of a rail in the shape of an upside down L, hanging over the center of the trail.
+The chains hanging down over the rail line would hit the railroad brakeman, who was on top of the train and warn him of an upcoming bridge or tunnel.

 HH